LeAnn Rimes Slays In Plunging Floral Dress As She Showcases Her Impressive Vocals

 As some of you know, I recently created my very first chant for @LewisHowes ‘summit of greatness’ event.
 I had no expectations for how it would be received and I am blown away with the beautiful reception that it has gotten so far.
 ‘It’s LovE That Guides Me’ is now live, in full, on my brand new @insighttimer channel.
 I’ll be uploading a new chant very soon, so be sure to hit the follow button when you are there.
 Thank you all again for the LovE.
 I’m deeply excited to continue to share my heart in this way.
 Head over to @soulofeverle for the link!

-Recently, LeAnn opened up to The Aspen Times about her career, but she says that she’s still learning and grown when it comes to some aspects of the business, such as songwriting.
+Recently, LeAnn opened up to The Aspen Times about her career, revealing that she’s still learning and growing when it comes to some aspects of the business, such as songwriting.

 “The LeAnn Rimes that’s done all the things I’ve done, it’s fantastic, but there’s this other side that’s just LeAnn, this songwriter that’s just developing.
 And I think this next record will be the first thing that is what I feel like arriving in my skin, speaking volumes to who I am,” the singer stated.